sconnel42/wedding-website/README.md

 ### TODO:

 #### Backend
-- Put SSH key in CircleCI
-- Deploy to Droplet (SSH into Droplet, run docker-compose)
 - Create Droplet startup script (including loading latest DB backup into Droplet)
 - Create cron job for DB backups to Google Drive
 - Dynamically get all images from folder for frontend